pf-tiger/TigerObsidianTips/Recommended-Keyboard-shortcut-for-Obsidian.md

 Then select the action you want to setup the shortcut.
 Click on plus sign at the right side of the action.
+Then press keys you want to use as shortcut (maximum 3 keys).
+Voila!
+You have set a new keyboard shortcut on Obsidian!

 ----insert an image of the interface-----